When you’re done with these skincare products, you return the empty packaging to be reused

 Ace of Air will sell skincare—including moisturizers and serums—along with supplements, in reusable packaging made of stainless steel, food-grade ceramic, using fair-trade rubber for the seals and other packaging elements that are normally made of plastic or silicone.
 The products themselves range from $35 to $85, and customers will pay a small rental fee for the packaging—$2 per product, and $3 for the box to ship them back in.
 This isn’t a deposit, so you won’t get that fee back, a decision they made deliberately because a deposit makes the return seem optional, Stahl says, “whereas we’ve maintained ownership of our valuable packaging.
 We’re renting it to you.”

-When the product is used up, customers can stick on a provided label and ship the box and empties back.
+When the product is used up, customers swap in the provided return label, which sits in a window on the shipping box, and send the box and empties back.
 The box can fit in UPS drop boxes, so consumers don’t even have to find a UPS store.
 While they won’t get the rental fee back, they will get “planet points,” an Ace of Air rewards system that lets consumers convert those points to dollar donations for three charities the company supports: Ocean Conservancy, a nonprofit focused on ocean policy; Peconic Land Trust, which conserves natural land on Long Island; and 5 Gyres, a nonprofit aiming to reduce plastic pollution.

 Circularity is becoming more popular with big brands: Dove recently launched a stainless steel refillable case for its deodorant, Loop is making food packaging circular for all its different brands.
 But when an established company tries to make a change like that, it can be difficult to mesh it with their already-existing production and retail structures.
-Ace of Air is starting out circular, with that hard work out of the way, they hope to forge a new model for the beauty industry—one that puts the onus on the brand to deal with a product’s end-of-life packaging—and eventually help other brands make the circular switch.
+Ace of Air is starting out circular, and with that hard work out of the way, they hope to forge a new model for the beauty industry—one that puts the onus on the brand to deal with a product’s end-of-life packaging—and eventually help other brands make the circular switch.

 If the Ace of Air box gets too damaged to reuse, it will get melted down—it’s made of 100% post-consumer recycled polypropylene, 30% of which is reclaimed ocean waste.
 If the product packaging also gets dinged or otherwise too run-down to reuse, the company will recycle the stainless steel, along with the rubber.